Autosplenectomy: Howell-Jolly bodies

 Howell–Jolly bodies are found on red blood cells and contain chromatin remnants from basophilic cells.
 Under normal conditions, these nuclear remnants are removed from the blood by the spleen's filtering capabilities.
 Howell-Jolly bodies can be identified and quantified using a blood smear or by flow cytometry.
 A high number of Howell-Jolly bodies is indicative of splenic hypofunction and potentially autosplenectomy.

 Pitted erythrocytes

 Erythrocytes with membrane pits can be indicative of splenic dysfunction as a healthy spleen clears blood of pitted erythrocytes.
 Pitted erythrocytes can be counted using Normarsky optics.
 Humans with healthy spleens have less than two percent of their red blood cells contain pits.
 In comparison, a person with asplenia may have up to 50% of their red blood cells contain pits.

 Diseases that cause autosplenectomy

 Sickle cell anemia

 The most frequent cause of autosplenectomy is sickle cell anemia which causes progressive splenic hypofunction over time.
 Increased deoxygenation causes sickling of red blood cells, which adhere to the spleen wall and splenic macrophages causing ischemia.
 This ischemia can result in splenic sequestration, where large amounts of blood pool in the spleen but do not flow within vasculature.
-This lack of blood flow can cause atrophy in the spleen and can lead to autosplenectomy.